DelphinusLab/zkWasm-service-helper/README.md

 ```
 ### Notes:
-md5 is case insensitive to communicate with our zkwasm service
+md5 is case insensitive when communicate with our zkwasm service